Spanish Taxes for Non-Resident Property Owners

 When Must I Do It By?

-You need to complete your return and pay by 31 December for the previous tax (calendar) year.
+You need to complete your non-residents' tax return and pay by 31 December for the previous tax (calendar) year.
+Income tax returns need to be completed by 20 January following the year in question.
 If you miss the deadline, you can be fined and, if you ignore this altogether, the debt will attach to your property, and other enforcement action can be taken. [top]

 I've Never Paid!